apache/openwhisk/docs/rest_api.md

 ## Annotations and Web Actions

 To create an action as a web action, you need to add an [annotation](annotations.md) of `web-export=true` for web actions.
 Since web-actions are publicly accessible, you should protect pre-defined parameters (i.e., treat them as final) using the annotation `final=true`.
+If you create or update an action using the CLI flag `--web true` this command will add both annotations `web-export=true` and `final=true`.

 Run the curl command providing the complete list of annotations to set on the action
 ```bash